theodesp/go-heaps/README.md

 * [Pairing Heap](https://en.wikipedia.org/wiki/Pairing_heap): A pairing heap is a type of heap data structure with relatively simple implementation and excellent practical amortized performance.
 * [Leftlist Heap](https://www.geeksforgeeks.org/leftist-tree-leftist-heap/): a variant of a binary heap.
 Every node has an s-value which is the distance to the nearest leaf.
 In contrast to a binary heap, a leftist tree attempts to be very unbalanced.
+* [Skew Heap](https://en.wikipedia.org/wiki/Skew_heap): A skew heap (or self-adjusting heap) is a heap data structure implemented as a binary tree.
+Skew heaps are advantageous because of their ability to merge more quickly than binary heaps.

 ## Usage